-1.1 The Children and Social Work Act 2017 has led us to make changes in the way that partners act together to promote child welfare and protect children from harm.
-This new legal requirement has given us the opportunity to review some of our ways of working while building on the strengths that exist in our current partnership.
+1.1 These arrangements are Harrow's response to the Children and Social Work Act 2017, which required local partnerships to make changes in the way that partners act together to promote child welfare and protect them from harm.
+These arrangements reflect the strengths of our safeguarding partnership.
 We want to make a real difference to multi-agency frontline practice and improve outcomes for children, young people and their families.
 We aim to achieve these improvements by developing and spreading good practice based on what we know works well and is evidenced based.